-Just the gear bag being packed for the trial, a certain collar or harness being put on, your trail clothing, or entering the trail environment, and the dogs body language and energy flatten, they know what is coming and the overwhelming expectations being put on them, and blam, flat.
+Just the gear bag being packed for the trial, a certain collar or harness being put on, your trial clothing, or entering the trial environment, and the dogs body language and energy flatten, they know what is coming and the overwhelming expectations being put on them, and blam, flat.

 You might do this a little or a lot.
 Purposefully because of goals, or accidentally because of expectations that were too much for your dog.

 If you have ever been to an agility trial, you can see one of three things.

 - Dogs that have handlers who are focused, clear and COMPETE LIKE THEY TRAIN.
 Consistent with balanced expectations.
 There is even flow, and it looks seamless.
 You can’t tell who is the teacher and who is the student.